counc009/cs474-project/project_notes.md

     think I prefer that style to the assumption one I had previously been using
   - The verification went through immediately (all 4 basic blocks are valid, in less than 3 seconds total)
+* I next downloaded sll-insert-back.dryad.c
+  - Again, going to use the previous definition of List and Keys
+  - Going to need to use alloc since this requires malloc in the original code
+  - In my first attempt, BB 1 and 3 fail to verify (1 is x = nil case, 3 is everything in the recursive case)
+    + Continue with the procedure I've been using, of weakening the post condition on a basic block on its own to see what issues are preventing the verification
+    + For BB 1, I simply have to add an assumption that ret (which is alloc'd) is not nil; I saw this in some other code and in the VCDryad code
+    + For BB 3, changing it to a SupportlessPost doesn't make it verify, and is not even able to verify that ret is a list.
+When I assign next x = tmp, that breaks its ability to verify even just that tmp is a list.
+The issue it seems must be that it is unable to verify (after the recursive call) that x isn't in the support of tmp (which indeed I tested and it wasn't able to verify that).
+    + I added an assumption after the call to say that x is not in the support of tmp, and then after the assignment to next x, it is able to verify a SupportlessPost that List ret.
+It is not able to prove this for a RelaxedPost, or anything about the keys of ret (and in fact it is not able to prove after the assignment to next x that k is in the keys of x.
+      It seems to think the assignment to next x may change the keys of tmp.
+    + The whole thing is fixed by adding the lemma about SPKeys = SPList, and it now verifies is less than 3.5 seconds.